telosnetwork/tips/BPMinReq.md

 ii.
 Minimum Disk (per node): 300GB

 iii.
 Firewall: Active

+iv.
+Operation of a synched, registered, and operational staging net block producer node for a period of at least 150,000 blocks (approximately 21 hours) during the most recent staging net deployment.
+Any period of time that a block producer’s node is unregistered or otherwise disabled or removed as the direct result of a staging net test operation shall contribute to this minimum requirement period.

 c.
 Producing Node

 i.
 Minimum RAM (per node):  =/> current set ram + 2GB